What does NDIS stand for?

 This is not a scam.
 Australian Healthcare Associates are an external organisation that are conducting a survey on behalf of the National Disability Insurance Agency (NDIA).
 The survey involves asking questions about your life to explore whether NDIS funding has made a positive impact on your life.
 The survey is completed over the phone and will take approximately 45 minutes.
 The survey does not replace your NDIS planning meeting or plan review meeting.
 The survey will not affect your current NDIS funding.
 Participation in this survey is not compulsory.
 It is your choice whether you participate in the survey or not.

-please speak to your advocate and call the NDIA on 1800 800 110 to report the issue.
+If you receive any contact about the NDIS which you find suspicious or makes you feel uncomfortable, please speak to your advocate and call the NDIA on 1800 800 110 to report the issue.
 Please speak to the Mobo Group staff if you need further assistance and support.

 I have booked my NDIS plan review meeting.
 What documents do I need to take to the meeting?